wp-plugins/wp-spreadplugin/readme.txt

 = 3.5.7 =
 * Language of the plugin is now selectable / changeable through shortcode.
 On questions please see faq
+* Small error message when adding a product failes.

 = 3.5.6.3 =
 * Some minor fixes